taehwakkwon/papago-translator/README.md

 This programs should be run in linux os.
+(If you set path option(input chromedriver path) you can use it window too)